dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/generic-host.md

 App configuration is created by calling <xref:Microsoft.Extensions.Hosting.HostBuilder.ConfigureAppConfiguration*> on `IHostBuilder`. `ConfigureAppConfiguration` can be called multiple times with additive results.
 The app uses whichever option sets a value last on a given key.

 The configuration created by `ConfigureAppConfiguration` is available at [HostBuilderContext.Configuration](xref:Microsoft.Extensions.Hosting.HostBuilderContext.Configuration*) for subsequent operations and as a service from DI.
+The host configuration is also added to the app configuration.

 For more information, see [Configuration in ASP.NET Core](xref:fundamentals/configuration/index#configureappconfiguration).